PET INSURANCE

 Deductible

 A deductible is the amount of money you pay for your pet’s health care before your insurance provider starts reimbursing for covered expenses.
-MetLife Pet offers many deductible options for policyholders to choose from — making it easier to customize coverage according to budget and a pet’s needs.3
+MetLife Pet offers many annual deductible options for policyholders to choose from, making it easier to customize coverage according to your budget and your pet’s needs.4

 Effective Date